Meet Melinda Staehling,

-When I was a toddler, I loved messing around in the kitchen and making “mixtures” on the floor with pantry items and the odd Pyrex and spatula.
+When I was a toddler, I loved messing around in the kitchen and making “mixtures” on the floor with pantry items, the odd Pyrex, and a spatula.

 My headache story also starts at a young age.
 I remember awful attacks when we traveled, especially when the weather changed quickly.
 My mom had migraine up until menopause, which put an imprint on me as a kid.